Ben Nelson: 2006 election

 Nelson was thought to be in danger of losing his seat in 2006, as it was thought his successor as governor, Mike Johanns, was almost certain to run against him; that speculation ended when Johanns was appointed U.S. Secretary of Agriculture.
-With Johanns's move to Washington, few high-profile Republicans stepped up to run against Nelson, as the state party focused its attention on the governor's race.
+With Johanns' move to Washington, few high-profile Republicans stepped up to run against Nelson, as the state party focused its attention on the governor's race.
 The Republican nomination was won by Pete Ricketts, a former TD Ameritrade executive.

 In the general election, Nelson was endorsed by the National Rifle Association of America, Nebraska Right to Life (National Right to Life's state affiliate), Nebraskans United for Life, the U.S. Chamber of Commerce, the National Federation of Independent Business, Nebraska Farmers Union PAC, National Farmers Union PAC, the Veterans of Foreign Wars PAC, the Business-Industry Political Action Committee, and the Omaha Police Union, all conservative-leaning groups.

 Nelson defeated Ricketts 64%-36%, the biggest victory margin for a Democratic Senate candidate in Nebraska since Edward Zorinsky won 66% of the vote in 1982.
 In doing so, he received the votes of 42% of Republicans and 73% of Independents on top of 96% of those from his own party.
 He also won all but 13 counties in the western part of the state, a surprising feat in normally heavily Republican Nebraska.

 Defense Secretary Robert Gates and Senators Ben Nelson and Jim Webb prior to a hearing before the Senate Armed Services Committee on the START Treaty.

 Political positions

 Abortion

 Nelson is anti-abortion.
 In the 2006 election, he was endorsed by Nebraska Right to Life and Nebraskans United for Life.
 He lost Nebraska Right to Life's support after voting for the Senate version of health-care legislation, the Affordable Care Act, which did not contain the Stupak language.
+Nelson introduced the Nelson Amendment to the America's Affordable Health Choices Act of 2009 to restrict federal funding of elective abortions.